 - Develop an understanding of the importance of future international and intercultural learning

 - Understand the role of creativity, innovation, discovery, and expression across disciplines

 - Acquire skills for effective citizenship and lifelong learning

 Faculty & Staff

 This seminar is taught by John Ward, a professor within the College of Biological Sciences, and the Associate Dean for Undergraduate Education.
 He taught this course previously in 2017 and 2018, and Freshman Seminars Abroad in Iceland in 2019 and 2020.

 One 3-credit course

-Combine on-campus class during the spring semester with study abroad during spring break.
-On-campus Spring Semester 2021 course meets: Wednesdays from 2:30–4:10 p.m. on East Bank.
-Abroad term: Spring Break 2021
+This is an on-campus class during the spring semester.
+On-campus Spring Semester 2022 course meets: Wednesdays from 2:30–4:10 p.m. on East Bank.
+Abroad term: Spring Break 2022